Amortized Analysis via Coalgebra: Splitting and Combining Potential

 \subsection{Parallel States with Additive Potential}

-To represent multiple simultaneous output states, we require that $\catC$ come equipped with a symmetric monoidal closed structure $(\top, \otimes, \multimap)$.
-Then, for example, a method that splits the amortized data structure into two parts will represented in the signature by $\sigFun X = X \otimes X$.
-Such a symmetric monoidal structure $(\top, \otimes, \multimap)$ exists in the category of algebras $\catC = \Alg{T}$ when the monad $T$ is strong and commutative.
+To represent multiple simultaneous output states, we require that $\catC$ come equipped with a symmetric monoidal structure $(\top, \otimes)$.
+Then, for example, a method that splits the amortized data structure into two parts will be represented by the signature by $\sigFun \X = \X \otimes \X$.
+Such a symmetric monoidal structure $(\top, \otimes)$ exists in the category of algebras $\catC = \Alg{T}$ when the monad $T$ is strong and commutative.
 The writer monad $\Writer{(-)}$ is commutative exactly when the monoid on $\Cost$ is commutative; this is often a reasonable assumption in the setting of cost analysis.
 When $T$ is commutative, the adjunction $\F{} \dashv \U{} : \Alg{T} \to \Set$ is also lax monoidal, which implies that $\F{}$ is a strong monoidal functor: